nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 53: Pay attention to compiler warnings

+in C++, it's a good bet compiler writers have a better grasp of what's going on than you do.
 For example, here's an error everybody makes at one time or another:

 ```c++
 class B {